ablockio/AVAX-node-installer/README.md

 # Intro

-This script is a community effort to facilitate the creation of AVAX Nodes on Mainnet

-This script automates the steps of the following guide https://github.com/ava-labs/avalanchego
+This script is a community effort to facilitate the creation of AVAX Nodes on Mainnet This script automates the steps of the following guide https://github.com/ava-labs/avalanchego

+# PRE REQUISITES

+This script has been tested on AWS with a ubuntu instance.

 ## Usage